vanzonr/donaught/README.md

 # donaught

-Hybrid MPI/OpenMP C++ code that does nothing but eat ran and cycles and optionally crash .
+Hybrid MPI/OpenMP C++ code that does nothing but eat memory and cycles and optionally crash .

 Compile with